Video Presentation: The Sensory Smart Child

 By Cindy Hatch-Rasmussen, M.A., OTR/L

-Children and adults with autism, as well as those with other developmental disabilities, may have a dysfunctional sensory system.
+Children and adults with autism, as well as those with other developmental disabilities, may have a dysfunctional sensory system – refered to as sensory integration disorders in ASD.
 Sometimes one or more senses are either over- or under-reactive to stimulation.
 Such sensory problems may be the underlying reason for such behaviors as rocking, spinning, and hand-flapping.
 Although the receptors for the senses are located in the peripheral nervous system (which includes everything but the brain and spinal cord), it is believed that the problem stems from neurological dysfunction in the central nervous system–the brain.
 As described by individuals with autism, sensory integration techniques, such as pressure-touch can facilitate attention and awareness, and reduce overall arousal.
 Temple Grandin, in her descriptive book, Emergence: Labeled Autistic, relates the distress and relief of her sensory experiences.

 Sensory integration focuses primarily on three basic senses–tactile, vestibular, and proprioceptive.
 Their interconnections start forming before birth and continue to develop as the person matures and interacts with his/her environment.
 The three senses are not only interconnected but are also connected with other systems in the brain.
 Although these three sensory systems are less familiar than vision and audition, they are critical to our basic survival.
 The inter-relationship among these three senses is complex.
 Basically, they allow us to experience, interpret, and respond to different stimuli in our environment.
 The three sensory systems will be discussed below.

 Tactile System: The tactile system includes nerves under the skin’s surface that send information to the brain.
 This information includes light touch, pain, temperature, and pressure.
 These play an important role in perceiving the environment as well as protective reactions for survival.